tesorrells/RF-Drone-Detection/README.md

 - Create & copy SSH public keys to the Jetson using `ssh-copy-id -i your-key-here jetson-hostname-here` or manually.
 - Configure a firewall, such as `ufw`, as there is none active by default.

-## 2.1 HackRF One Tools
+## 2.1 HackRF One Tools Installation
-hackrf_sweep is a tool provided by the creators of the HackRF One that scans a given frequency range and outputs the measurements as a comma separated value (csv) file.
+`hackrf_sweep` is a tool provided by the creators of the HackRF One that scans a given frequency range and outputs the measurements as a comma separated value (csv) file.

 ### Build & Installation Instructions
 In order to use hackrf_sweep, we need to install the HackRF tools.
 These directions are the same whether you are installing them on the Jetson or your Ubuntu computer.